cardinalby/blog/content/post/best-practices/handling-currency-values.md

     serialize _Int64_ number to JSON in your backend application, JavaScript application will overflow its number type trying to deserialize JSON containing this value.
-  - These problems can be mitigated by serializing _Int64_ to string and use _BigInt_ libraries to handle these values; but it reduces the benefits from using harware-supported _Int64_ values.
+  - These problems can be mitigated by serializing _Int64_ to string and use _BigInt_ libraries to handle these values; but it reduces the benefits from using hardware-supported _Int64_ values.

 #### DONT: SQL Server MONEY
 This proprietary type of Microsoft SQL Server stores amounts as _Int64_ internally and